Version 1.3 – dated: 12/02/2024

 When using some of the services of the Site, you are allowed to submit Personal Data related to other persons.
 In any situation where you decide to share Personal Data related to other persons through the Site, you will be considered as an independent data controller regarding that Personal Data and must assume all inherent legal obligations and responsibilities.
 To this end, you must fully indemnify Diennea against any complaints, claims or demands for compensation for damages which may arise from the processing of this Personal Data, initiated by the third parties whose Personal Data have been processed through the use of the Site in violation of the applicable rules on personal data protection.

-In any case, if you provide or in other way process Personal Data of third parties in using the Site, you henceforth guarantee – assuming all related responsibilities – that this specific processing is grounded on an appropriate legal basis in accordance with art.
-6 of the GDPR, which legitimizes the processing of the information in question.
+In any case, if you provide or in other way process Personal Data of third parties while using the Site, you guarantee to assume all related responsibilities that will ensure this specific processing is grounded on an appropriate legal basis in accordance with Article 6 of the GDPR, which legitimizes the processing of the information in question.

 Definitions, characteristics and application of the legislation